 - The sign-out strategy.
 These photos are from Pinterest and show some systems where students can sign out a pencil for the period.

 - Buy or create a block pencil holder or hanging pencil holder.
 You can see quickly at the end of class if all pencils have been returned.
 It’s also advantageous to make the pencils easily identifiable, such as a unique color, tagged with patterned wasabi tape, etc. .

 - In my house, we have an expression, “If it’s free it’s for me.”
 So, here are some places to look for free pencils.
 Look out for back-to-school promos.
 Check big stores like Staples or Walmart for freebies.
 June to August is usually when back-to-school promotions begin, so keep an eye out in the ads for free or very inexpensive pencils.
-Try making requests directly from manufacturers like Ticonderoga, Faber-Castell, General Pencil Company, General Pencil Company, ForestChoice, Staedtler, Rotring, and U.S.A.
-GOLD Pencils.
-Colleges, nonprofits, politicians, etc are other places to ask for pencil donations.
+Try making requests directly from manufacturers like Ticonderoga, Faber-Castell, General Pencil Company, General Pencil Company, ForestChoice, Staedtler, and Rotring.
+Colleges, nonprofits, politicians, etc. are other places to ask for pencil donations.
 Always mention you are a teacher!
 Request pencils on Freecycle and other free groups.

-- Check out organizations like Kids In Need Foundation, Adopt A Classroom, Donors Choose, Kids in Need, and Class Wish for possible free teaching supplies, like pencils.
+- Check out organizations like Kids In Need Foundation, Adopt A Classroom, Donors Choose, and Kids in Need for possible free teaching supplies, like pencils.

 Have a clever way of managing pencils in the art room?
 Share in the comments.